-Firefighters wrestle blaze on North Acadian Thruway West
+Space heater causes devastating apartment fire on North Acadian Thruway West

 Latest Weather Blog

-Firefighters wrestle blaze on North Acadian Thruway West
+Space heater causes devastating apartment fire on North Acadian Thruway West

 BATON ROUGE - Baton Rouge firefighters were dispatched to an apartment fire on North Acadian Thruway West, early Wednesday morning, around 4:45 a.m.

+They say the cause of the fire has been linked to the improper use of a space heater.

+When first responders arrived on scene, they saw residents huddled outside as smoke and flames emerged from the building's attic.

-Hoping to prevent the flames from spreading to the roof, firefighters called in an aerial truck for additional assistance.
+Hoping to prevent the fire from spreading to the roof, firefighters called in an aerial truck for additional assistance.

-Nearby streets were closed as firefighters worked to extinguish the flames and after about an hour, the blaze was under control.
+Nearby streets were closed as crews worked to extinguish the flames.
+After about an hour, the blaze was under control.

 AVOID AREA: BRFD responding to fire, traffic blocked Acadian at Zion St.— Ashley Frugé WBRZ (@ashleywbrz) January 22, 2020